laojianzi/laojianzi/README.md

 #### ⭐ Recent Stars

-- [deepseek-ai/smallpond](https://github.com/deepseek-ai/smallpond) - A lightweight data processing framework built on DuckDB and 3FS. (today)
+- [deepseek-ai/smallpond](https://github.com/deepseek-ai/smallpond) - A lightweight data processing framework built on DuckDB and 3FS.
+(1 day ago)
-- [deepseek-ai/3FS](https://github.com/deepseek-ai/3FS) -  A high-performance distributed file system designed to address the challenges of AI training and inference workloads.  (today)
+- [deepseek-ai/3FS](https://github.com/deepseek-ai/3FS) -  A high-performance distributed file system designed to address the challenges of AI training and inference workloads.
+(1 day ago)
-- [deepseek-ai/DualPipe](https://github.com/deepseek-ai/DualPipe) - A bidirectional pipeline parallelism algorithm for computation-communication overlap in V3/R1 training. (today)
+- [deepseek-ai/DualPipe](https://github.com/deepseek-ai/DualPipe) - A bidirectional pipeline parallelism algorithm for computation-communication overlap in V3/R1 training.
+(1 day ago)
-- [spf13/afero](https://github.com/spf13/afero) - A FileSystem Abstraction System for Go (2 days ago)
+- [spf13/afero](https://github.com/spf13/afero) - A FileSystem Abstraction System for Go (3 days ago)
 - [opencloud-eu/opencloud](https://github.com/opencloud-eu/opencloud) - This is the main repository of the OpenCloud server.
 It contains the golang codebase for the backend services.
-(2 days ago)
+(3 days ago)

 #### 👯 Check out some of my recent followers